genouest/os-vm-expire-horizon-plugin/README.rst

 ## Tested on

-Plugin has been tested on Otaca release.
+Plugin has been tested on Pike release, should work on previous releases